pohlai88/aibos-erpBOSv2/docs/MASTER-PACKAGE-CONFIGURATION-GUARDRAILS.md

 - **Version synchronization** across all packages using syncpack
 - **Consistent naming conventions** across the entire monorepo
 - **Standardized build processes** for all packages
+- **Unified TypeScript configuration** with no package-level overrides of core settings

 ### 2. Production-Ready Standards